 BARKED project trees are the oldest, largest, and/or most unique trees in distinct regions of the globe.
 Many are threatened by a changing climate.
-Their legacy is important.
+Their legacy is irreplaceable.
 So far, our search for trees has taken us to Canada, the US, Australia, Mexico, Thailand, France, England, Scandinavia, Lebanon, Singapore, and Morocco.
 The next expedition will be to southern Africa.
 After that we expect to travel to the Amazon rain forest.

-Using high-resolution digital cameras, we photograph a cylindrical section of a majestic tree's trunk.
+Using high-resolution digital cameras, we photograph a cylindrical section of a majestic tree’s trunk.
 Where possible the entire girth of the tree is documented.
-The resulting images are woven together seamlessly and then flattened into a two-dimensional image.
+The resulting images are woven together using advanced software and then flattened into a two-dimensional image.
 Depending on the size of the tree, the complete, unrolled images can be ten or more metres long.
 We segment the longer images into modules of two metres wide by one high.
 Smaller, frame-sized editions are also available.
-The pictures are stunning to look at but they also capture a tree's environment, life, and history.
+The pictures are stunning to look at but they also capture a tree’s environment, life, and history.
 Art meets science.

 We are passionate about the symbiotic relationship between trees and people.
 That relationship ranges between the pragmatic and the poetic.

-Ouellette's large BARKED works are visceral experiences.
+Ouellette’s large BARKED works are visceral experiences.
 They bypass a direct reference to the things of nature in a search for essence.
-As a result, the images are more like Mark Rothko's colour field paintings than they are the prints of Ansel Adams.
-Nature here is an emergent force, not an object.
+As a result, the images are more like Mark Rothko’s colour field paintings than they are the prints of Ansel Adams.
+Nature here is a continuous, emergent force, not an object.